jun447/portfolio/README.md

 ### Deployment

-You can deploy this project using netlify or github pages.
+You can check the deployment at https://jun447.github.io/portfolio/

 <!-- AUTHORS -->